 Innovation in Other Sectors: the ability of insurance firms to partner with innovative organisations incumbent in other sectors.

-For example organisations that offer wearables in the health sector and telematic devices in the automotive industry for the monitoring of traffic patterns.
-Are just some of the examples of how data is changing the way in business is conducted across a plethora of industries.
+For example, organisations that offer wearables in the health sector and telematic devices in the automotive industry for the monitoring of traffic patterns.
+Are just some of the examples of how data is changing the way business is conducted across a plethora of industries.